SF-WDI-LABS/mongoose-books-app/docs/sprint-A.md

   var Book = mongoose.model('Book', BookSchema);
   ```

-1. Finally we'll need to export this **module** (that's this file).
+1. Finally we'll need to export Book from this **module** (that's this file).
 You can export it at the very end of the file by doing:
   ```js
   var Book = mongoose.model('Book', BookSchema);

   module.exports = Book;
   ```

+## Wait a second.... modules? :question_mark:

-1. We've already provided a `models/index.js` for you to use.
+We've already provided a `models/index.js` for you to use.
 If you take a look in there you should already see that it
   1. requires mongoose
   1. connects to a book-app database

-1. `index.js` will import each model and export an object called `exports` with keys representing each of our models.
+`index.js` will import each model and export an object called `exports` with keys representing each of our models.
 That way we can import the entire directory and get all of our models!

   <details><summary>Here's an example:</summary>